 Who is a Strength and Conditioning Coach?

-This article is basically part of a series that paves the way to fully understanding a career in strength and conditioning coaching.
+This article is part of a series that paves the way to fully understanding a strength and conditioning coaching career.

 As such, I’ve already fully covered what a strength and conditioning coach is in a separate article.

-However, if this is your first article, allow me to give you a brief rundown.
+However, if this is your first article, let me give you a brief rundown.

 A strength and conditioning coach is a fitness expert whose main engagement with clients or athletes is to enhance performance and prevent or rehabilitate injuries.